supabase/supabase/examples/ai/image_search/README.md

 ### Perform a search

-- `poetry run start "bike in front of red brick wall"`
+- `poetry run search "bike in front of red brick wall"`

 ## Run on hosted Supabase project